 21. The final step!
 You’re now going to join your two halves together.
 Using the photo as a visual, join your 2 halves together with your embroidered word at the top of your block, the embroidered country at the bottom of your block and the long edges of your diamond trio on either side of the block.
 Again, please make sure your threads/knots are secure so that they can withstand being posted/handled!

 22. If you’re happy for it to be in the 2019 #fussycuttingsewalong group quilt then drop me a direct message on Instagram for my postal address and you’re all done!
-Ideally, please could they arrive before May 2020 as the very latest.
+Ideally, please could they arrive before the end of January 2020 at the very latest.
 I will let you know when your block arrives and share update photos of the quilt coming together.
 If you’re sending it to me from abroad then please could you mark the block as a ‘gift’ on customs with a value of less than £10 otherwise I get stung by customs.
 Please do know that I value your time and effort and that I know your time and effort is worth a lot more than £10.

 So excited to see how this quilt progresses!